Serangoon North

 Serangoon North Village and Estate is a cluster of HDB apartment flats located north of Serangoon Central separated by Serangoon Gardens to the west and private housing estates to the east with Yio Chu Kang Road connecting the two areas.
 It is a subzone of the neighbouring area Hougang.
 It is sandwiched between Ang Mo Kio to the west, Serangoon Gardens to the southwest, and Hougang to the east.

 Serangoon North has neighbourhood precincts of N1 and N5.
 Neighbourhood Zone 5 was the latest addition to Serangoon North, which is the current Serangoon North Estate that runs through Serangoon North Avenues 3, 4, 5, and 6.
 It was built in the period of years 1992 to 1994.
 The rest (Serangoon North Village), were built before the 1990s.

-Currently, there are 2 areas of Serangoon North, one constituted by the Workers' Party (WP) under the Aljunied GRC, which is Serangoon North Village (Serangoon North Avenues 1 and 2).
-Serangoon North Estate, on the other hand, is under the constitution management of the People's Action Party (PAP) in Jalan Kayu ward, under Ang Mo Kio GRC.
+Currently, there are 2 areas of Serangoon North, one by the Workers' Party (WP) under the constitution management of Aljunied GRC, which is Serangoon North Village (Serangoon North Avenues 1 and 2).
+As of 2025, Serangoon North Estate on the other hand, is under the constitution management of the People's Action Party (PAP) under Ang Mo Kio GRC Seletar-Serangoon Division (previously Jalan Kayu Ward).

 Serangoon North Village is also well known for its status as an animal paradise, having been named "The Petwalk".
 There are numerous establishments dealing in the sale of pets like birds, fishes and other animals.
 There are also veterinary clinics in the vicinity.

 Serangoon North will witness Serangoon North MRT station as well, which is stipulated to commence operations as early as 2030.